Interminority racism in the United States: African American–Jewish relations

-Tensions between African Americans and Asian Americans

-Despite African Americans and Asian Americans each having suffered from racial prejudice in the United States, some of their people have uneasy relations with the other ethnic group.
+African American–Asian American relations

 Because of the centuries of abuses from historic slavery and its aftermath, discussions of racial tension in the United States have often focused on black-white relations.
-This has failed to include the perspective of Asian Americans in the racial discourse.
-Some Asian Americans feel stuck in limbo, as they have had differences and suffered discrimination from each of these other ethnic groups.
+This has failed to include the perspective of Asian Americans in racial discourse.
+Some Asian Americans feel stuck in limbo, as they have had differences and suffered discrimination from other ethnic groups.
 At the same time, Asian Americans have been extolled as the “model minority”, because of their record of achievement and statistically high reported educational scores and incomes.
 But not all are equally successful.

-While these two groups have both faced historical and current racial discrimination from whites, the forms of discrimination have taken diverse forms.
+While African Americans and Asian Americans have both faced historical and current racial discrimination from whites, the means of discrimination have often taken different forms.
 In addition, these two groups (which encompass numerous ancestral backgrounds) have also competed for jobs, education and resources over the decades, and have displayed tensions toward each other.

 History

-Under the United States’ Naturalization Act of 1790, only “free white person(s)” were eligible to be naturalized as American citizens with the full rights that accompany them.
-While the intention at the time was to avoid granting enslaved African Americans and free blacks the same privileges as European American colonists, future waves of immigrants and ethnicities from different areas, such as those from Asia and Africa, without full naturalization.
+Under the United States’ Naturalization Act of 1790, only “free white person(s)” were eligible to be naturalized as American citizens with full rights.
+While the intention at the time was to avoid granting enslaved African Americans and free blacks the same privileges as European American colonists, future waves of immigrants brought ethnicities from different areas, such as those from Asia and Africa, without full naturalization.